Hassiummm/Elementary-Differential-Geometry/README.md

 7. Riemannian Geometry
 8. Global Structure of Surfaces

-My plan is to include chapter 1-5.
-Ideally, I will do chapter 1-6.
-I may also write notes for chapter 7 and chapter 8, but this is not guaranteed.
+My plan is to include the first 5 chapters.
+I may write notes for other chapters, but this is not guaranteed.

 # Current Stage #